porres/pd-cyclone/README.md

 * <strong>About Other Repositories:</strong>

-=> Original Repository (up to version 0.1-Alpha-57):
+=> Original Repository (up to version 0.1-Alpha-56):
 The original repository of MiXed as part of Pd Extended - containing cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
 This repository embraces work from three different maintainance phases:

-- Czaja's era (up to 0.1-Alpha55): Czaja (the original author) worked on cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).
+- Czaja's era (until 2005 and up to 0.1-Alpha55): Czaja (the original author) worked on cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).

-- Hans era (0.1-Alpha-55 and 0.1-Alpha-56): Hans maintained cyclone from 2005 to 2013.
+- Hans era (up to 2013 and 0.1-Alpha-56): Hans maintained cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
 The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.

-- Kraan era (0.1-Alpha-57): The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone in dec 2014.
-Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.
+- Kraan era (up to 2015): The later work in this repository was not made available into a new release

-- Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta): Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
-This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with cyclone version 0.1alpha-57 from october 2015  and moves on to a new Cyclone 0.2 version.
+=> Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):

+Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
+This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with cyclone version 0.1alpha-57 from october 2015  and moves on to a new Cyclone 0.2 version which stopped at a beta stage.

 -------

 <strong>About This Repository And Its Goals:</strong>